kevinfales/7geese-recognition-board/README.md

 Done.

 Now, since a lot of the stuff require AJAX calls, be sure you access the index.html file from a server, rather than opening it directly on the browser.

+The good news, though, is that while developing, you can open up a local server on the project directory by running the following command

+    $ cake run

+The significance of this is that you also watch for changes in the CSS code for the "static" part of the system, rather than the dynamic parts--such as the recognitions loader.

+## Deploying

+Since this entire system is static, you don't need any special servers.
+However, you will still have to do some trickery before sending it off to the end-user.
+But it's nothing to complex.
+It's just a single command and you should be ready to go.

 ## Adding Dependencies